laravel/docs/filesystem.md

 The first argument of the `extend` method is the name of the driver and the second is a Closure that receives the `$app` and `$config` variables.
 The resolver Closure must return an instance of `League\Flysystem\Filesystem`.
 The `$config` variable contains the values defined in `config/filesystems.php` for the specified disk.

-Now add the `DropboxServiceProvider` in `config/app.php` file:
+Next, register the service provider in your `config/app.php` configuration file:

     'providers' => [
         // ...
         App\Providers\DropboxServiceProvider::class,
     ];

-Once you have created the service provider to register the extension, you may use the `dropbox` driver in your `config/filesystems.php` configuration file.
+Once you have created and registered the extension's service provider, you may use the `dropbox` driver in your `config/filesystems.php` configuration file.